elatov/puppet/stdlib/README.markdown

 #### `str2bool`

 Converts certain strings to a boolean.
-This attempts to convert strings that contain the values '1', 't', 'y', or 'yes' to true.
-Strings that contain values '0', 'f', 'n', or 'no', or that are an empty string or undefined are converted to false.
-Any other value causes an error. *Type*: rvalue.
+This attempts to convert strings that contain the values '1', 'true', 't', 'y', or 'yes' to true.
+Strings that contain values '0', 'false', 'f', 'n', or 'no', or that are an empty string or undefined are converted to false.
+Any other value causes an error.
+These checks are case insensitive.  *Type*: rvalue.

 #### `str2saltedsha512`